funkhaus/vuehaus/README.md

 ```

 ### Loading Fonts
-Vuepress includes the Google/Typekit [Web Font Loader](https://github.com/typekit/webfontloader) in `index.php`.
+Vuepress includes the Google/Typekit [Web Font Loader](https://github.com/typekit/webfontloader) in `parts/font-loader.php`.
 Follow the instructions on that repo to load fonts from Google, Typekit, or your own uploads.

 ### Using SVGs
 1. Place the .svg file in `src/images/`.